 Folate is the generic term for both naturally occurring food folate and folic acid, the synthetic form of the vitamin that is used in dietary supplements and fortified foods.
 The bioavailability of food folate is much lower than that of synthetic folic acid, commonly estimated at 50% of folic acid bioavailability.
 In addition to that, folic acid is much more stable than food folates.
 This is why folic acid is usually preferred for supplementation.

 Importantly, the body needs to convert both food folate as well as synthetic folate to the active form prior to actually being able to benefit from its presence.
 The active form is 5-methyltetrahydrofolate (5-MTHF).
 In the digestive system, the majority of dietary folate is converted into 5-MTHF before entering the bloodstream.
 Unlike most folate, the majority of folic acid is not converted to the active form of vitamin B9, 5-MTHF, in the digestive system.
 Instead, it needs to be converted in the liver or other tissues.
 The conversion is catalyzed by an enzyme called MTHFR (methyl tetra hydro folate reductase) and effectiveness of folate / folic acid conversion in the body depends on its presence and function.
 8 – 10 % of people are thought to have a genetic variant of the enzyme, rendering it less effective.
-For these persons, the usually recommended supplementation of 400 µg folic acid from preconception might not be enough.
+These persons may wonder whether the usually recommended supplementation of 400 µg folic acid from preconception is enough.

 Basically there are two ways to make sure these people get the required amount nevertheless: either they opt for taking 400 µg of the active form of folate, or they double the recommended dosage to 800 µg of folic acid daily in order to achieve the protective folate level in blood.